 AXS Astoria Inflation Sensitive ETF (PPI) is an actively managed, broadly diversified ETF that seeks long-term capital appreciation in inflation-adjusted returns.
-Renowned ETF experts at Astoria Portfolio Advisors manage PPI by investing where the opportunities are: cyclical stocks (such as financials, energies, industrials and materials), commodities and TIPS.
+Renowned ETF experts at Astoria Portfolio Advisors manage PPI by investing where the opportunities are: cyclical stocks (such as natural resources, energy, industrials and materials), commodities and TIPS.

 Designed to hedge against inflation and generate appreciation through inflation-sensitive investments.

 Gives investors a one-stop inflation strategy with multi-asset exposure to equities, commodities and TIPS.